genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Find

-In DbMon you can only see one record at a time, and to display the record you want you need to locate it using the [`find`](#dbmon-commands) command which searches the table’s indexes for a given key value.
+In DbMon, you can only see one record at a time.
+To display the record you want, you must first locate it using the [`find`](#dbmon-commands) command, which searches the table’s indexes for a given key value.

 ### Show keys (indexes)

-To see the indexes (or keys) on the selected table use the [`showKeys`](#dbmon-commands) command.
-This will display a list of the index names and the fields you will need to supply to use index:
+To see the indexes (or keys) on the selected table, use the [`showKeys`](#dbmon-commands) command.
+This displays a list of the index names and the fields you will need to supply to use the index:

 ```javascript
 ==================================